MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/create-windows-runtime-component-cswinrt.md

 # Walkthrough: Create a C#/WinRT component and consume it from C++/WinRT

 > [!NOTE]
-> The C#/WinRT authoring support described in this article is currently in preview as of C#/WinRT version 1.1.1.
+> The C#/WinRT authoring support described in this article is currently in preview as of C#/WinRT version 1.1.2-prerelease.210208.6.
 As of this release, it is intended to be used only for early feedback and evaluation.

 C#/WinRT enables .NET 5 developers to author their own Windows Runtime components in C# using a class library project.
-Authored components can be consumed in native desktop applications with a package reference or with a **.winmd** file reference.
+Authored components can be consumed in native desktop applications as a package reference or as a project reference with a few modifications.

-This walkthrough demonstrates how you can use C#/WinRT to create your own Windows Runtime types, package them as Windows Runtime component, and consume the component from a C++/WinRT console application.
+This walkthrough demonstrates how to create a simple Windows Runtime component using C#/WinRT, distribute the component as a NuGet package, and consume the component from a C++/WinRT console application.
+Sample code for this walkthrough can be found on Github [here](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/AuthoringDemo).

-While authoring your runtime component, follow the guidelines and type restrictions outlined in [this article](../winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic.md) Internally, the Windows Runtime types in your component can use any .NET functionality that's allowed in a UWP app.
+While authoring your runtime component, follow the guidelines and type restrictions outlined in [this article.](../winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic.md) Internally, the Windows Runtime types in your component can use any .NET functionality that's allowed in a UWP app.
 For more info, see [.NET for UWP apps](/dotnet/api/index?view=dotnet-uwp-10.0&preserve-view=true).
 Externally, the members of your type can expose only Windows Runtime types for their parameters and return values.

 > [!NOTE]
 > There are some Windows Runtime types that are [mapped to .NET types](../winrt-components/net-framework-mappings-of-windows-runtime-types.md#uwp-types-that-map-to-net-types-with-a-different-name-andor-namespace).
 These .NET types can be used in the public interface of your Windows Runtime component, and will appear to users of the component as the corresponding Windows Runtime types.